Dorrety History, Family Crest & Coats of Arms

 "The O'Doghertys were a powerful Sept in County Donegal, and were located in Inishowen Barony, of which O'Dogherty was Lord.
 The Doghertys or Dohertys are numerously represented there at the present time."

 Early History of the Dorrety family

-Another 173 words (12 lines of text) covering the years 1783, 1587, 1608 and 1608 are included under the topic Early Dorrety History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dorrety research.
+Another 61 words (4 lines of text) covering the years 1783, 1587, 1608, 1608, 1677 and 1755 are included under the topic Early Dorrety History in all our PDF Extended History products and printed products wherever possible.